Wednesday, April 24, 2019

 From October 1944 there was a small Italian Prisoner of War Camp at Koo Wee Rup (read more here) and the men were allocated to work on various local farms, including the Roxburgh farm.
 My Dad, Frank Rouse, who was ten at the time, remembers truckloads of the prisoners driving down the road to the farm in the morning, one guard on each truck.
 At lunch time a food van with a portable cooker would go the farm to feed them.

-Finally, there was an interview in the Pakenham Gazette of December 8, 1999 with Bill Roxburgh, the grandson of Thomas.
+There is still a reminder of Cheriton Park.
+There was an interview in the Pakenham Gazette of December 8, 1999 with Bill Roxburgh, the grandson of Thomas.
 In the interview Bill talks about how his grandfather, who owned Cheriton Park, had planted all different kinds of trees on a five acre section of his land and had built his own park to relax in.
-Some of the trees are still there.
+Some of the trees are still there, and can be seem in the photograph below.

-Some of the trees planted by Thomas Roxburgh at Cheriton Park.
+Some of the trees planted by Thomas Roxburgh at Cheriton Park, on the corner of Fallon Road and Simpson Road, Vervale.

 (photo taken about 2010)